vectordotdev/vector/website/content/en/highlights/2022-12-22-enhanced-metric-tags.md

 `metric_tag_values`.
 This controls how these tag values are exposed to scripts.
 In the default setting of `single`, tag values will be exposed as the single value described above.
 This behavior matches the existing behavior of scripts so that no script changes will be needed.
-When set to `full`, however, all tag values are exposed as an array at each element.
+When set to `full`, however, all tag values are exposed as an array for each element.
 In either case, scripts may assign either a single value or an array of values to a tag.

 For example: